uidaholib/get-git/2setup.md

 git config --global user.email "myemail@gmail.com"
 ```

+> Your email and user name is recorded with every commit.
+> This helps ensure integrity and authenticity of the history.
+> Most people keep their email public, but if you are concerned about privacy, check GitHub's tips to [hide your email](https://help.github.com/articles/keeping-your-email-address-private/).

 Set your default text editor (Windows "notepad", Mac "edit -w", Linux "nano -w"):

 ```
 git config --global core.editor “notepad”
 ```

-> Your email and user name is recorded with every commit.
-> This helps ensure integrity and authenticity of the history.
-> Most people keep their email public, but if you are concerned about privacy, check GitHub's tips to [hide your email](https://help.github.com/articles/keeping-your-email-address-private/).
+> Git opens the default editor to ask for commit messages.
+> You are most likely to encounter it when merging.
+> If you don't set a default editor, Git will use the default default--which might be surprising if you are not used to terminal-based editors.
+> The default default on Windows is [VIM](http://www.vim.org/).
+> If you are stuck in VIM and can't figure out how to escape, type `:wq` to save and quit([quick ref](https://w3.cs.jmu.edu/bernstdh/Web/common/help/vim.php)).

 ## Create repository locally